domske/stream-data-view/readme.md

 ## Dependencies

 Just JavaScript.
 But expected ES6 (ES2015).
-Your browser should support:
+Your browser should support DataView.

-* DataView
-* TextEncoder and TextDecoder

-You can use polyfills on older JavaScript engines.

 ## Contribution